Links on Android Authority may earn us a commission. Learn more.

 Withings Move: The best looking cheap fitness tracker

-Where else the Move falls short is its lack of a heart rate sensor.
+Unfortunately, the Move doesn’t include a heart rate sensor — a big weakness compared to its contemporaries on this list.
 As a hybrid smartwatch, it also lacks notification support.
 That beautiful exterior is also prone to damage if you’re a little rough, too.

-Overall, the Move is the perfect cheap fitness tracker for those who can’t quite let go of their watches.
-And if you’re willing to spend a little more, the Withings Move ECG focuses more on heart health than any other watch at its price point.
+Overall, the Move is the perfect cheap fitness tracker for those who can’t quite let go of their ticking watches or who aren’t as serious about monitoring their health.
+However, if you’re willing to spend a little more, the Withings Move ECG focuses more on heart health than any other watch at its price point.